Introduction

 For a detailed look at how to use this tool and important guidelines to follow, take a look at our Using the Admin - Bulk Email Tool article.
 The most important rule to follow with this is to respect the privacy of group members, especially their personal contact information.

 All bulk emails are submitted to the Group Projects Team for review before they are sent.
-If the Group Projects Team finds any issues with an email, the email will not be approved and a member of the team will contact you with an explanation of what needs to be corrected.
+If the Group Projects Team finds any issues with an email, a member of the team will contact you with an explanation of what needs to be corrected and resubmitted.

 Contact Information